clearlinux/clear-linux-documentation/source/clear-linux/guides/network/ipxe-install.rst

       sudo mkdir -p $tftp_root
       sudo ln -sf /usr/share/ipxe/undionly.kpxe $tftp_root/undionly.kpxe

 #.
-The `pxe-server` bundle contains a lightweight TFTP, DNS, and DHCP
+The :command:`pxe-server` bundle contains a lightweight TFTP, DNS, and DHCP
    server known as `dnsmasq`.
 Create a configuration file for `dnsmasq` to listen on a dedicated IP address for those functions.
 PXE clients on the private network will use this IP address.